MyBitFoundation/MyBit-Network.tech/README.md

 ```

 ## [Contracts](contracts)
-:no_entry_sign: The SDK contracts can be upgradeable and thus before using variables and permissions must be set in the Database, Contract Manager, Platform Funds, Operator and approval for the ERC20Burner before use
+The SDK contracts can be upgradeable and thus before using variables and permissions must be set in the Database, Contract Manager, Platform Funds, Operator and approval for the ERC20Burner before use
 Contracts in the SDK abstract storage into a non-upgradeable Database.
 All users of the platform must agree to the current state, and signal whether they wish to accept future upgrades by default.
 To run key functionality on the platform users must burn MYB tokens, using the [erc20 burner](contracts/access/ERC20Burner.sol).

 ### [Database](contracts/database)